vestrel00/contacts-android/docs/dev-notes.md

 link.
 These are done automatically by the Contacts Provider during the link operation.

 What is not done automatically by the Contacts Provider is that the name row of former Contact X is set as the default.
-The native Contacts app does this manually.
+The AOSP Contacts app does this manually.
 The Contacts Providers automatically sets the Contact display name to whatever the default name row is for the Contact, if available.
 For more info on Contact display name resolution, read the **Contact Display Name and Default Name Rows** section.